-What is the Summer Focus Program?
+What is Summer Focus?

 Each Summer Focus Scholar is paired with two scientists: a Mentor and a Tutor.
 The Mentor works one-on-one with the Scholar on a specific project in the laboratory, while the Tutor supports the Scholar throughout their research experience.
 Scholars also take two courses on strengthening their science communication skills and preparing to apply to colleges.

 For over 30 years, the success of Summer Focus is due to its highly motivated students, intimate cohort size, emphasis on personalized mentorship, and individualized lab projects.

-What Is Life Like as a Summer Focus Scholar?
+What is life like as a Summer Focus Scholar?

 At the beginning of the summer, each Scholar joins their Mentor as a colleague in their lab.
 The Young Scientist Program recruits labs that want to train high school students and provide a welcoming environment – both intellectually and socially.
-Together, the Mentor and Scholar develop and conduct an intensive biomedical research project.
-Projects are designed in order to be reasonably accomplished during the eight-week summer program.
-Scholars also meet weekly with their Tutors to review background information related to their summer project.
+Project topics vary year to year based on participating labs, but we try our best to place Scholars according to their interests.

 Over the program, Scholars also participate in two courses: the Writing Course (science communication) and the NextUp Course (college preparation & professional development).